Introduction to XBlocks#

 A primary advantage to XBlocks is that they are sharable.
-The code you write can be deployed in any instance of the edX Platform or other XBlock runtime application, then used by any course team using that system.
+The code you write can be deployed in any instance of the Open edX Platform or other XBlock runtime application, then used by any course team using that system.

 You must design your XBlock to meet two goals.

 The XBlock must be independent of other XBlocks.
 Course teams must be able to use the XBlock without depending on other XBlocks.